Installation

 Install the AWS Lambda tooling

-Required by kanject deploy (Lambda packaging) and kanject test (local Lambda TestTool):
+Required by kanject aws deploy (Lambda packaging) and kanject test (local Lambda TestTool):

 bash